 An informative placard detailing the invasion.

-Big John standing in the footsteps of liberators.
+Big John is humbled standing in the footsteps of liberators.

 A monument honoring the men of The Big Red One